gaia-platform/GaiaPlatform/README.md

 `test-results` directory or the directory of a specific test within the `suite-results` directory.

+### Configuration File Locations

+These two configuration settings can be specified on a per-test basis or an all-test basis.
+If the `config.json` file is in the same directory as the test's `command.txt` file, that configuration will take precedence and is only applied to that specific test.
+If the `config.json` file is in the general `tests` directory, the configuration will be applied to any test that does not specify its own `config.json` file.

 ### Thread Pool Count

-The `thread_pool_count` setting is the only thing that is currently configurable on a per-test basis or an all-test basis.
-This setting specifies the number of threads in the Rule Engine thread pool, available for processing.
+The `thread_pool_count` setting specifies the number of threads in the Rule Engine thread pool, available for processing.
 This is beyond the thread used to make any changes to the database, kicking off the firing of rules in the rule engine.

 Valid values for this configuration value are `-1` (as many as possible) and any positive integer.
-For example, to specify a single thread in the thread pool, use the following `config.json`:
+To specify a single thread in the thread pool, use the following `config.json`:

 ```json